-For the Three Months Ended March 27, 2011 March 25, 2012 Income tax benefit at federal statutory rate \$ (1.8) \$ (2.6) State and foreign taxes, net of federal tax benefit and valuation allowance 0.5 (4.0) Nondeductible expenses and other 0.9 0.4 Impact of indefinite lived deferred tax liabilities and state law changes 0.3 Decrease in reserves for uncertain tax position (2.1) (0.1) Increase in federal valuation allowance 1.0 2.1 Total \$ (1.2) \$ (4.2)
+For the Three Months Ended For the Six M Months Ended June 26, 2011 June 24, 2012 June 26, 2011 June 24, 2012 Income tax benefit at federal statutory rate \$ (1.6) \$ (2.8) \$ (3.4) \$ (5.4) State and foreign taxes, net of federal tax benefit and valuation allowance 1.1 6.6 1.6 2.5 Nondeductible expenses and other 0.6 0.3 1.5 8.0 Impact of indefinite lived deferred tax liabilities and state law changes 0.3 Settlement with IRS (2.1) Increase/(decrease) in reserves for uncertain tax positions (0.1) Increase/(decrease) in federal valuation allowance 0.8 2.5 1.8 4.7 Total \$ 0.9 \$ 6.6 \$ (0.3) \$ 2.5

-Federal and state income tax laws impose restrictions on the utilization of NOL and tax credit carryforwards in the event that an "ownership change" occurs for tax purposes, as defined by Section 382 ("Section 382") of the Internal Revenue Code (the "Code").
+Federal and state income tax laws impose restrictions on the utilization of NOL and tax credit carryforwards in the event that an "ownership change" occurs for tax purposes, as defined by Section 382 ("Section 382") of the Internal Revenue Code of 1986, as amended (the "Code").
 In general, an ownership change occurs when shareholders owning 5% or more of a "loss corporation" (a corporation entitled to use NOL or other loss carryovers) have increased their ownership of stock in such corporation by more than 50 percentage points during any 3-year period.
 The annual base Section 382 limitation is calculated by multiplying the loss corporation's value (which may be modified for certain recent increases to capital) at the time of the ownership change times the greater of the long-term tax-exempt rate determined by the Internal Revenue Service ("IRS") in the month of the ownership change or the two preceding months.
-In March 2010, an "ownership change" occurred which will limit the utilization of the loss carryforwards.
-As a result, the Company's federal annual utilization of NOL carryforwards will be limited to \$28.1 million a year for the five years succeeding the ownership change and \$11.6 million per year thereafter.
-If the entire limitation amount is not utilized in a year, any excess can be carried forward and utilized in future years.
-For the three months ended March 25, 2012, there was no impact of such limitations on the income tax provision since the amount of taxable income did not exceed the annual limitation amount.
+In March 2010, an "ownership change" occurred that will limit the utilization of the loss carryforwards.
+Additionally, in May 2012, another "ownership change" was triggered.
+As a result of this change in May, the Company's federal annual utilization of NOL carryforwards will be limited to \$28.1 million a year for the five years succeeding the initial ownership change and \$11.6 million per year thereafter.
+If the entire limitation amount is not utilized in a year, the excess can be carried forward and utilized in future years.
+For the six months ended June 24, 2012, there was no impact of such limitations on the income tax provision since the amount of taxable income did not exceed the annual limitation amount.
 In addition, future equity offerings or acquisitions that have equity as a component of the purchase price could also result in an "ownership change".
 If and when any other "ownership change" occurs, utilization of the NOL or other tax attributes may be further limited.
 As discussed elsewhere, deferred tax assets relating to the NOL and credit carryforwards are offset by a full valuation allowance.
-In addition, utilization of state tax loss carryforwards is dependent upon sufficient taxable income apportioned to the states.